dotnet/AspNetCore.Docs/aspnetcore/security/authentication/mfa.md

 ## MFA, 2FA

-MFA requires at least two or more types of proof for an identity like something you know, something you possess, or something you inherit for the user to authenticate.
+MFA requires at least two or more types of proof for an identity like something you know, possess, or inherit for the user to authenticate.

-2FA is like a subset of MFA,but the difference being that MFA can require 2 or more factors to prove the identity.
+Two-factor authentication (2FA) is like a subset of MFA, but the difference being that MFA can require 2 or more factors to prove the identity.

 ### MFA TOTP (Time-based One-time Password Algorithm)

-Multi-factor authentication using TOTP is a supported implementation using ASP.NET Core Identity.
-This can be used together with the following Apps:
+MFA using TOTP is a supported implementation using ASP.NET Core Identity.
+This can be used together with the following apps:

 - Microsoft Authenticator App
 - Google Authenticator App